Unbewohnte/OBM/README.md

 # OBM (Osu!-Background-Manager)

 ## This utility will help you with replacement, retrievement and removement of Osu!\`s beatmaps\` backgrounds
+## NOTE: does NOT work with Osu!Lazer (Lazer has a different handling for beatmaps)

 **Use at your own risk !**
 There is no way to return removed original backgrounds unless you delete all beatmaps and reimport newly downloaded versions of them again.